Spoilers for all works set prior to Avengers: Infinity War and Avengers: Endgame are unmarked.

 Portrayed By: Lexi Rabe

 Appearances: Avengers: Endgame

 The four-year-old daughter of Tony Stark and his wife Pepper.
 Born during the five year time skip in Avengers: Endgame, Morgan is debuted as an adorable, stunningly intelligent little girl primed to someday follow in her fathers footsteps as a superhero.

-- Adaptational Heroism: In the comics, Morgan Stark was actually the supervillain Brass and the older cousin of Tony who he felt inferior to and resented because Tony was chosen over him to run the company.
-The movie version is a sweet and innocent four-year-old girl whose worst conflict with the heroes is extorting Tony to give her a juice pop so she'll stop using the word "shit" and according to her father being tempted to use Captain America's shield as a sled.
+- Adaptational Heroism: In the comics, Morgan Stark was actually the supervillain Brass and the older cousin of Tony, whom he felt inferior to and resented because Tony was chosen over him to run the company.
+The movie version is a sweet and innocent four-year-old girl whose worst conflict with the heroes is extorting Tony into giving her a juice pop so she'll stop using the word "shit" and, according to her father, being tempted to use Captain America's shield as a sled.

 - Adorably Precocious Child: Four years old and already tinkering with her mother's Rescue helmet.

 - Affectionate Nickname: "Maguna", used by her father as a pet name when he's being particularly playful.

 - Affirmative Action Girl: She is a girl genius clearly interested in her fathers work (and STEM in general, if Tonys remarks about her are anything to go by) as well as his suit and former role as Iron Man (as seen by her obsession with Peppers Rescue helmet).